- General Instructions

 Unless you specifically provide otherwise on line 5b, your authorization of tax matters on line 3 includes representation for penalties, payments, and interest related to a specific tax return.
 However, if the penalty or payment is not related to a return, you must enter "Civil Penalty," "Section 4980H Shared Responsibility Payment," or otherwise describe the specific penalty or payment for which you are authorizing representation in the "Description of Matter" column on line 3.

-Joann prepares Form 2848 authorizing Margaret to represent her before the IRS in connection with the examination of her 2016 and 2017 Forms 1040.
-Margaret is authorized to represent Joann with respect to the accuracy-related penalty and the Section 5000A shared responsibility payment that the revenue agent is proposing for the 2016 tax year.
+Joann prepares Form 2848 authorizing Margaret to represent her before the IRS in connection with the examination of her 2017 and 2018 Forms 1040.
+Margaret is authorized to represent Joann with respect to the accuracy-related penalty that the revenue agent is proposing for the 2017 tax year.

 If you are authorizing your representative to represent you only with respect to penalties and interest due on the penalties, enter "Civil Penalty" in the "Description of Matter" column and the year(s) or period(s) to which the penalty applies in the "Year(s) or Period(s)" column.
 Enter "Not Applicable" in the "Tax Form Number" column.
 You do not have to enter the specific penalty.